Latest On Sergio Romo

-7:34pm: Dodgers president of baseball operations Andrew Friedman tells Jim Bowden of ESPN.com that a deal isn’t yet done (Twitter link), though it seems that’s a reference to the medicals.

-7:21pm: The Dodgers have agreed to a deal with free-agent righty Sergio Romo, per Jon Morosi of MLB Network (via Twitter).
-It’s a one-year deal, per MLB.com’s Jesse Sanchez (via Twitter), pending a physical.
+The Dodgers have added some experience to the back of their bullpen, announcing a one-year deal with veteran right-hander and longtime division rival Sergio Romo.
+The contract reportedly guarantees Romo, a client of Meister Sports, $3MM and affords him a chance to add to that total via incentives.
+To make room for Romo, right-hander Yimi Garcia was placed on the 60-day disabled list.
+Garcia is recovering from Tommy John surgery last October.

 Romo, 33, is no stranger to Los Angeles; he has been a mainstay of the NL West-rival Giants for the past nine seasons.
-We learned last night that he had narrowed his decision to the Dodgers and a mystery team, which may have been the Nationals.
+The right-hander’s familiarity with the NL West and his southern California roots seems to have impacted his decision, as the Nationals and others were said to be interested, but he took a reportedly smaller guarantee than other clubs had offered in order to pitch for the Dodgers.

 In over 400 career innings with San Francisco, Romo has compiled an excellent 2.58 ERA with a sparkling 10.2 K/9 against 1.8 BB/9.
 Though he’s a soft-tosser, he has long beguiled hitters with his slider, helping to produce a lifetime 14.2% swinging-strike rate.